ethereum/populus/docs/migrations.rst

 Migrations
 ----------

+.. py:class:: Migration

     Migrations are intended to facilitate both the deployment of simple contracts as well as complex constellations of contracts that may require both complex deployment logic as well as complex interactions with those contracts after they have been deployed.

     Each migration consists of the following four pieces of information.

-** ``migration_id``
+.. py:attribute:: Migration.migration_id

     This is an identifier which will be used by other migrations to handle dependencies.

-** ``dependencies``
+.. py:attribute:: Migration.dependencies

     A list of the ``migration_id`` values for other migrations that this migration depends on.
 When migrations are generated, the latest migration